AmujoeAdiday/Talk_to_SQL_in_English/README.md

 - Try simpler questions first
 - Look at the generated SQL to debug

-## 🤝 Contributing

-Feel free to open issues or submit pull requests!
-This is a learning project and I'm always open to improvements.

-## 📜 License

-MIT License - feel free to use this however you want!

-## 🙋‍♂️ Questions?

-DM me on LinkedIn or open an issue here.
-Always happy to help fellow developers!

----

 *Built with ☕ and curiosity about how enterprise AI features actually work*